CompleteCar

 While the DS No.4 might have the edge on many of its obvious rivals from Germany in even having an electric model in the first place, it nevertheless doesn't feel like DS has made the most of its advantage by making it a long-range effort.

-The 58.3kWh battery is not much bigger than you'd find in an Opel Corsa Electric, for instance, and it results in an official range of only 450km or so.
+The 58.3kWh battery is not much bigger than you'd find in an Opel Corsa Electric, for instance, and it results in an official range of only 450km.
 It'll be enough for most drivers, of course, but we'd have liked to see it closer to 550km.
 Ditto the modest 120kW DC maximum charging speed, which isn't pulling up any stumps in the electric vehicle world right now.
 Admittedly, most EV owners do the majority of their charging up at home, so it's not a deal breaker.

-Running costs of the 2025 DS No.4
+Running costs of the 2026 DS No.4

 • E-Tense EV will be the main choice

-• Hybrid and PHEV models also available
+• Hybrid model also available

 • All No.4s should be reasonably cheap to run

-Irish pricing & rivals of the 2025 DS No.4
+Irish pricing & rivals of the 2026 DS No.4

 • Rivals start from in and around the €40,000-€50,000 mark

-Verdict - should you buy the 2025 DS No.4
+Verdict - should you buy the 2026 DS No.4

 The DS No.4, like so many cars that have come from this relatively new manufacturer in recent years, is a left-field choice.
 It doesn't go in for overt sportiness and drastically ultra-modern styling, instead preferring to offer up a sort of louche French elegance that marks out the country's best luxury cars.